bylexus/imagen/README.md

 - border: The image can also have a border:
   - border width
   - border color
-- image output format: png, jpeg, webp
+- image output format: png, jpeg

 ## Starting / using imagen